A

 Luke 15:3-7

-“And he spake this parable unto them,
+“And he spake this

-hundred sheep, if he lose one of them, doth not leave the ninety and nine in
+of you, having an hundred sheep, if he lose one of them, doth not leave the

-the wilderness, and go after that which is lost, until he find it?
-[5] And when he hath found it, he layeth it
+ninety and nine in the wilderness, and go after that which is lost, until he

-on his shoulders, rejoicing.
-[6] And
+he layeth it on his shoulders, rejoicing.
+[6] And when he

-when he cometh home, he calleth together his friends and neighbours, saying
+cometh home, he calleth together his friends and neighbours, saying unto them, Rejoice with me; for I have

-unto them, Rejoice with me; for I have found my sheep which was lost.
-[7] I say unto you, that likewise joy shall
+found my sheep which was lost.
+[7] I say

-be in heaven over one sinner that repenteth, more than over ninety and nine
+unto you, that likewise joy shall be in heaven over one sinner that repenteth, more than over ninety and nine just persons,

-just persons, which need no repentance.”
+which need no repentance.”

 Dear reader space does not allow for a lot